MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 #### Docs are not available for a specific version

-Microsoft's public GitHub repos reflect the current version of [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
+Microsoft's public GitHub repos reflect the latest version of [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 If you want to deploy help for an earlier version of [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises, then you can use the HTML files on the installation media.
 If you find that that particular version is missing content, then please check the following sections for suggested workarounds.

 #### Broken links

 If you deploy Microsoft's content to a website, your tools or your users will report that some links do not work.
 The links result in a 404 error or similar.
 These errors are caused by Microsoft having deleted the target files due to rework of the content.
 On the Docs.microsoft.com site, we have tools that automatically handle links to deleted files through redirection.
-But if you deploy Microsoft's content to your own website, or if you install the legacy Dynamics NAV Help Server from [!INCLUDE [prodshort](../developer/includes/prodshort.md)] installation media, you don't have the same redirection.
+But if you deploy Microsoft's content to your own website, you don't have the same redirection.

 We run periodic tests to catch these errors, but if you do see an error that is caused by a file not existing anymore, the trick is to check the `.openpublishing.redirection.json` file in the root of the [source repo](https://github.com/MicrosoftDocs/dynamics365smb-docs).
 This file is used by the Docs.microsoft.com site to manage redirection when a file is deprecated.
-So if you get an error that "finance-how-to-set-up-sepa-direct-debit.md does not exist", then you can see in the `.openpublishing.redirection.json` file that that article has been deprecated and replaced by finance-collect-payments-with-sepa-direct-debit.md.
-So you can replace the link in the file that is looking for finance-how-to-set-up-sepa-direct-debit.md to link to finance-collect-payments-with-sepa-direct-debit.md instead.
+So if you get an error that *"finance-how-to-set-up-sepa-direct-debit.md does not exist"*, then you can see in the `.openpublishing.redirection.json` file that the article has been deprecated and replaced by *finance-collect-payments-with-sepa-direct-debit.md*.
+So you can replace the link in the file that is looking for *finance-how-to-set-up-sepa-direct-debit.md* to link to *finance-collect-payments-with-sepa-direct-debit.md* instead.

 #### ToC.xml for Help Server is different from the TOC.md file